How to Choose Glasses That Actually Suit Your Face

 This is where most people go wrong.

-Too wide and they’ll slide.
+• Frame Width: Too wide and they’ll slide.
 Too narrow and they’ll pinch.
-Width affects comfort more than style.

-If the bridge doesn’t sit properly, the glasses will never feel right-no matter how good they look.
+• Bridge Fit: If the bridge doesn’t sit properly, the glasses will never feel right.

 Think About How You’ll Actually Wear Them